thiagovarela/consub/README.md

 ### Roadmap

-- [ ] Media Uploader sucks, I need to define a set of recommended image sizes to be uploaded in the first place, then resize accordinly and generate the "image set", allow alt and/or caption to be included, define a decent webp compression.
+- [ ] ~~Media Uploader sucks, I need to define a set of recommended image sizes to be uploaded in the first place, then resize accordinly and generate the "image set", allow alt and/or caption to be included, define a decent webp compression.~~ Added a resize progress and upload progress bar, very ugly but ok.
+Postponing other changes (alt, caption, delete image)
 - [ ] Get the analytics app set up
 - [ ] Get the Content Editor into a usable state (fix the bubble menu, maybe add the floating), add localstorage save?
 - [ ] Revisit the test suite since I'm happy with current state of public/admin apis.